Table of Contents

 Ownership

 It’s important to stipulate the percentage of the business that each partner owns.
-It’s common for the ownership of the business to be commensurate with the contributions that each partner made to the business.
+It’s common for ownership to be proportional to the contributions each partner makes.
 But there’s no hard and fast rule on it.
 You and your partner(s) are free to decide the ownership structure of the business.

 Most state laws provide that, when the partnership agreement doesn’t clearly state how the business is owned, the partners will be considered to own the business equally.